 Financial Aid Refunds

-The Office of Financial Aid will post all funds for students who are eligible to their account for payment of tuition, fees, and any bookstore purchases charged to your account.
+The Office of Financial Aid will post all funds for students who are eligible to their account for payment of tuition, fees, and any bookstore purchases charged to their account.
 In some cases, after payment of these costs, there may be an excess amount of funds in their account.
-This is their “refund."
+This is their refund.

 Financial Aid Award - Semester Charges = Refund (Excess Funds)

-Keep in mind that students must be attending classes to receive financial aid and any resulting refund.
-Students who do not attend their classes or who drop all of their classes during the add/drop period will not receive a refund for any remaining balance on their account.
+Students must be attending classes to receive financial aid and any resulting refund.
+Students who do not attend their classes or who drop all of their classes during the add/drop period will NOT receive a refund for any remaining balance on their account.
 These funds will be returned to the financial aid programs from which they were received.

 Students receiving Subsidized or Unsubsidized Direct Loans will lose their eligibility and will NOT receive any funds if their attendance drops below half-time status during the add/drop period or before such funds are disbursed to their student account.
 Half-time status is defined as enrollment of at least 6 credit hours in the semester.